morpho-org/vault-v2/README.md

   All actions are timelockable except decreasing absolute and relative caps.
   Only one address can have this role.

-- **Allocator(s)**: The allocators' role is to handle the vault's allocation in and out of underlying protocols (with the enabled adapters, and within the caps set by the curator).
+- **Allocator(s)**: The allocators' role is to handle the vault's allocation in and out of underlying markets (with the enabled adapters, and within the caps set by the curator).
   They also set the [liquidity adapter](#liquidity) and [max rate](#max-rate).
   They are notably responsible for the vault's performance and liquidity.